build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 So, our CloudFormation template did parse through cfn-lint and found one error.
 We have a mapping resource that is defined but never used anywhere in the template.
 We should delete this in the template file and push changes to the `test-pr-workflow`

-So, back in the Dev Environment on AWS Cloud9  **remove** following block from the CloudFormation template :
+So, back in the Dev Environment on AWS Cloud9 **remove** the following block from the CloudFormation template :

 ```JSON
     "AWSInstanceType2NATArch" : {